 Asatmyendriyarthasamayoga or incorrect coordination of the various sense organs and their objects

-Anyone of these three factors can damage your Pitta dosha, a situation known as amala pitta.
+- Any one of these three factors can damage your Pitta dosha, a situation known as amala pitta.

 Humans tend to take in the air while doing a lot of daily activities.
 For example, you take in a considerable amount of air while drinking water.
 This air can also lead to flatulence, urging you to pass wind.
-This wind is always odorless and does not make a sound as well.
+This wind is always odourless and does not make a sound as well.
 Certain types of foods are known to produce more gas when consumed like beans, cauliflower, turnips, etc.

 Antibiotics and improper placement of dentures can also cause flatulence indirectly.
 Dentures fitted incorrectly do not let you chew your food properly.
 Flatulence can be genetic as well.